JavaScript is required

 You can request documents the Social Services Regulator holds under the Victorian Freedom of Information Act 1982 (FOI Act).

-To request documents under FOI that the Social Services Regulator holds, complete the application form and send it to us by email or post.
+To request documents under FOI that the Social Services Regulator holds, which are not exempt from the FOI Act, please complete the below FOI access request form and send it to us by email or post.

 Email